 I am sure some of this will not come as a shock to you - we all have been to the doctor’s office before – but most treatment facilities are cold.
 While I expected this in the winter, I didn’t realize that most facilities are intentionally kept cold to ward off bacteria, so even in the midst of summer, you may want to put a sweater on.
 Initially, the cool air can be very refreshing, however after sitting still in a chemo chair for 6-8 hours a day, most people are chilly.
 In addition, some patients use Cold Caps as means of preventing hair loss and ice buckets for nails and toenails as means of preventing chemotherapy-induced neuropathy.
 That is why I found it very helpful to always bring wool socks, a blanket and a hat with me for my treatment.
-I have also used the Care+Wear Hoodie that is designed in collaboration with Oscar de la Renta to provide super easy access to the port side through a side zipper, while still staying warm.
+I also used the Care+Wear Chest Port Access Hoodie, designed in collaboration with Oscar de la Renta, to provide super easy access to my port , while also helping me stay warm.

 I feel that the topic of intimacy concerns gets very little attention.
 When I first began treatment, I remember receiving a brochure talking about sexual safety while going through chemotherapy.
 While helpful, this only addressed a small part of the problem – there’s much more to it than just the act of sexual intercourse.
 While you’re going through treatment and all of the sudden your body feels like it’s not yours, the psychological part of intimacy kicks in.
 I often questioned my own attractiveness after I lost my hair, my eyelashes, my eyebrows, both of my breasts, and perhaps my fertility.
 Dealing with all the other side effects of the treatment is tricky enough, but feeling unattractive kills your self-confidence.
 Beyond that, many women suffer from a lack of libido, vaginal dryness, and pain during intercourse due to the drugs received during treatment or even from chemotherapy treatment itself.
 Some women are in treatment for 5 years, 10 years, or even the rest of their lives.
 Men, similarly, may experience a lack of libido or even temporary impotence during treatment.
 This is why this topic is so important - cancer treatment can leave you with a whole new body, and you, and your partner, or potential future partner, need to take the time to understand your body and its needs.
 Thankfully, there are many great counselors and therapists that are willing to address these concerns in either solo or couple therapy sessions.
 I personally found it very helpful reaching out to other young women and men who may be struggling with the same issues through various groups such as Young Survival Coalition, CancerCare and The Breasties.